 Evidence for Cold Laser Therapy for TBI

-There have been several studies conducted on human patients with TBI that show it may be beneficial.
+There have been several studies conducted on human patients with TBI that suggest cold laser therapy may be beneficial.

 Improves Awareness in Severe TBI Patients